Windsor Caves information

-These caverns may be off-the-beaten-track to most people, but they’re a major way point for some 50,000 bats.
-Their egress and entrance, a massed cloud of skittering airborne mammalian tooth, fur, flap and claw, is a sight to behold (the less said about the smell of their guano, the better).
-Luckily, the caves were donated to the World Wildlife Fund in 1995 with the proviso that they never be developed, and that’s the case today.
+These caverns may be off the beaten track to most people, but they’re a major way-point for some 50,000 bats.
+Their egress and entrance, a massed cloud of skittering airborne mammalian tooth, fur, flap and claw, is a sight to behold (there's guano galore).
+Luckily, the caves were donated to the World Wildlife Fund in 1995 with the proviso that they never be developed.

 You’ll need a local guide, who can usually be found at Dango’s shop at the end of the road.
 It’s emblazoned with the epithet ‘Jah love is a burning flame’; here you’ll likely find cave wardens Martell or Franklyn ‘Dango’ Taylor.
 One of them will lead the way with a flashlight or bamboo torch to visit Rat Bat Cave and the Royal Flat Chamber.
 Depending on how deep into the cave you wish to go and the size of your group, figure on around US$40 per person.